Canop/broot/website/docs/index.md

 You may also search with a regular expression.
 To do this, add a `/` before or after the pattern.

+Once the file you want is selected you can

+* hit `<enter>` (or double-click) to open it in your system's default program
+* hit `<alt><enter>` to open it in your system's default program and close broot
+* type a verb.
+For example `:e` should be configured to open the file in your preferred editor (which may be a terminal one)

 # Manipulate your files

 ![size](img/20190306-mv.png)